Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-06-03-initial-security.md

 ## SSH Key Access

-Assuming that's working, we can take this a step further by disallowing users to log in with a password.
+**Assuming that's working**, we can take this a step further by disallowing users to log in with a password.
 This means users can only log in with a valid SSH key.
 This is more secure as it's substantially less likely for a user to get their hands on your SSH private key than it is for them to obtain or guess a password.

 On your local computer, the one from which you log into your server (for me, that's my Macbook), run the following command to generate a new SSH key pair (a private and public key):